 - A supporting statement by the applicant’s research

-advisor (one-side, single-page maximum).; Please note that the advisor will receive an separate email requesting for the supporting statement.
-The deadline for the letter of support is TBD.
+advisor (single page maximum).
+Please note that the advisor will receive a separate email requesting a supporting statement.
+The deadline for the letter of support is 8 June 2019.

-of the SETAC North America Awards & Fellowships Subcommittee for Travel and
+of the SETAC North America Awards and Fellowships Subcommittee for Travel and

 Minority Awards evaluate and rank all applications.
 The number of awards will